verdverm/chatgpt/README.md

   chatgpt [file] [flags]

 Flags:
-  -x, --clean             remove excess whitespace from prompt before sending -c, --code              request code completion with ChatGPT -C, --count int         set the number of response options to create (default 1) -E, --echo              Echo back the prompt, useful for vim coding -e, --edit              request an edit with ChatGPT
+  -x, --clean               remove excess whitespace from prompt before sending -C, --count int           set the number of response options to create (default 1) -E, --echo                Echo back the prompt, useful for vim coding -e, --edit                request an edit with ChatGPT
       --freq float          set the Frequency Penalty parameter -h, --help                help for chatgpt
   -i, --interactive         start an interactive session with ChatGPT -m, --model string        select the model to use with -q or -e (default "text-davinci-003")
-      --pres float        set the Presence Penalty parameter -p, --pretext string    pretext to add to ChatGPT input, use 'list' or 'view:<name>' to inspect predefined, '<name>' to use a pretext, or otherwise supply any custom text
+      --pres float          set the Presence Penalty parameter -p, --prompt string       prompt to add to ChatGPT input, use 'list' or 'view:<name>' to inspect predefined, '<name>' to use a prompt, or otherwise supply any custom text
+  -P, --prompt-dir string   directory containing custom prompts, if not set the embedded defaults are used (default "prompts")
   -q, --question string     ask a single question and print the response back
-      --temp float        set the temperature parameter (default 1) -T, --tokens int        set the MaxTokens to generate per response (default 1024) --topp float        set the TopP parameter (default 1) --version           print version information -w, --write             write response to end of context file
+      --temp float          set the temperature parameter (default 0.7) -T, --tokens int          set the MaxTokens to generate per response (default 1024) --topp float          set the TopP parameter (default 1) --version             print version information -w, --write               write response to end of context file
 ```

 ### Pretexts:

+Set `CHATGPT_PROMPT_DIR` to set the default for `-P/--prompt-dir`

 ```
-$ chatgpt -p list
+$ chatgpt -p list -P ./prompts coding cynic liar
-coding
-cynic
-liar